tegandbiscuits/lets-learn-rails-talk/use-rails.md

 ---

-## Model Scopes
+# Model Scopes

 Note:
 * One of the cool things about ActiveRecord is it's composibility
 * It doesn't actually do a query until you output a value or turn it into an array
-* This makes it so you can just keep on chaining clauses and stuff to a model, and it will build a query that is effecient and removes any redundancies it knows about
+* This makes it so you can just keep on chaining clauses and stuff to a model, and it will build a query that is efficient and removes any redundancies it knows about
 * It also lets you create what Rails calls "scopes" to abstract specific queries
 * These are essentially class methods that you can add to model queries